circuitfox/vitae-net/docs/instructor-usage.md

 The 'Orders' page displays a list of all the provider's orders stored in the database.
 If none exist, there will be a prompt to add an order.
 If there are orders in the database, they will appear in a vertical list.
 The 'Add Order' button at the top of the list allows you to add another order to the database.
 Clicking on the orders' names will cause a drop-down section to appear, displaying its full information.
 Each order has four buttons as explained below.

 - Details: Redirects to the order's details page.
 - Edit: Edits the order's detailed information.
 - Delete: Deletes the order from the database.
 - Complete Order: Marks incomplete orders as completed.

 The order details page displays the order's detailed information and the PDF document associated with the order.

 ### Labs

 The 'Labs' page displays a list of all the lab results stored in the database.
 If none exist, there will be a prompt to add a lab result.
 If there are lab results in the database, they appear in a vertical list.
 The 'Add Lab' button at the top of the list allows you to add another lab result to the database.
 Clicking on the lab results' names will cause a drop-down section to appear, displaying its full information.
 Each lab has three buttons as explained below.

 - Details: Redirects to the lab's details page.
 - Edit: Edits the lab's detailed information.
 - Delete: Deletes the lab from the database.

-The order details  page displays the order's detailed information and the PDF document associated with the order.
+The lab details page displays the lab's detailed information and the PDF document associated with the lab.

 ### Medications